The technology we developed was designed to take the Pilot Out of The Loop (POOL™).

-The flight management system will be used by the following types of customers: Military, Homeland Security, U.S. Government, Agriculture, Package Delivery, Food Delivery, Utilities, Infrastructure inspection, Advanced Air Mobility, 911 Call Centers, Police, Fire, and Search and Rescue.
-Additionally, there is software which can be loaded onto the UASs onboard processor, or we can provide a separate processor for integration with any UAS/UAV aircraft manufacturers flight controller/autopilot system.
+The FMS will be used by the following types of customers: Military, Homeland Security, U.S. Government, Agriculture, Package Delivery, Food Delivery, Utilities, Infrastructure inspection, Advanced Air Mobility, 911 Call Centers, Police, Fire, and Search and Rescue.

 FLITE Core™ will be used to intelligently plan a UASs flight taking into account air traffic, weather, terrain, buildings, obstacles, airspace, and other items required to complete a flight plan all without pilot input.